flux-capacitor/flux-capacitor/README.md

 ## Differences to real CQRS

+It is related to CQRS, but no real CQRS.
+Rather something between common CRUD and real CQRS.

 - No distributed system, but just one data storage service (could be easily turned into a master-slave cluster, though)
 - No aggregates, just one read model